 Register your interest and/or attend an information session

-Complete and submit your application (you will be asked to provide reference details, a Working with Children/ Vulnerable People Check and a Lifeline Police Check.
-Note that these checks are at your own cost).
+Complete and submit your application.
+You will be asked to provide reference details, a Working with Children/Vulnerable People Check and a Police Check.
+For digital support volunteering, Lifeline uses a specific provider and does not accept police checks from other providers - details are supplied during the application process.
+(Note that these checks are at your own cost).

 Accept our offer to join the Lifeline family.

 Join the next available training date (we will notify you of the date once you have accepted your offer)

 When volunteering for the Lifeline Text Service, either a PC or Mac computer can be used, requiring the latest operating system available.
 The minimum system requirement for a Mac is macOS10.14 or later; and a free app to connect to the remote desktop, Microsoft Remote Desktop.
 For PC the suggested system requirement is an up-to-date version of Windows, general a computer less than 6 years old.